 Avanza bus company leaves from Madrid Moncloa (North Madrid).
 This bus arrives directly into Segovia old town center right near the aqueduct in around 1 hour 20 minutes.

-You can book in advance online at avanzabus or book from the bus station on the day.
+You can book in advance online at Omio or book from the bus station on the day.
 Buses leave hourly and will only cost around €10.00 round-trip.

 We used the train because we had interrail passes.
 However, if you don’t have an interrail pass, the bus is more direct and will help to minimize costs.
 It also means less hassle with connecting public transport.

-Segovia is most famous for being home to one of the most impressive Roman aqueducts remaining today.
-Other major highlights include an alcázar where the old kings of Castile resided as well as the last Gothic cathedral built in Spain.
+Segovia is world famous for being home to one of the most impressive Roman aqueducts remaining today.
+Other major highlights include an alcázar where the old kings of Castile resided, as well as the last Gothic cathedral built in Spain.

 The quaint old town also features an assortment of churches, monasteries and museums if you have some extra time.
-In this highly appealing UNESCO world heritage town, you will be utterly spoiled for choice.
+You will be utterly spoiled for choice in this highly appealing UNESCO world heritage old town.